euranova/estimating_eces/README.md

 # Estimating Expected Calibration Errors

 This repository allows the reproducibility of the results reported in the paper "Estimating Expected Calibration Errors".
-A complete production-ready python module is currently being developped with a more friendly API will be available soon for day-to-day use of the tools introduced within the paper.
+A complete production-ready python module is currently being developped with a more friendly API, and will be available soon for day-to-day use of the tools introduced within the paper.

 # Setup